Get Paid $900 for Plasma Donation + Complete Experience

 Once you are registered in the system, you’ll receive emails with information about the compensation program.
 The four tiers include bronze, silver, gold and platinum.
 At the platinum level, you can typically earn $90-120/week consisting of two donations.
 Twice a week donations are required to advance to the next weekly payout level.
 To maintain the achieved payout level, you must donate at least one time every week.
 You can also get referral bonuses of between $50-200 per friend that you refer!

 I will admit that I was nervous about plasma donation at first since I have only ever donated whole blood before this experience.
 However, considering that there are a lot of patients who depend on plasma weekly, the entire experience was enjoyable and I feel good about it.
 I donated twice a week for four weeks, so I made $715 in a total of about 12 hours.
 This time estimate includes travel time to and from the donation center.
 I will definitely consider donating plasma again.
 BioLife always has offers for new and previous donors for bonuses so I will be on the lookout for those programs.

 Learn More about Plasma Donation

 If you’d like to learn more about BioLife Plasma services, click here to be taken to the Plasma Donation Step-by-Step guide or click here to view locations.
 BioLife Plasma Services is licensed and regulate by the FDA.
 See complete eligibility for donation.
-As of the date of this post, the current deal for new donors is up to $1200 in the first month.
+As of the date of this post, the current deal for new donors is up to $900 in the first month.
 Simply click on the image below and it’ll take you to the offer page.
 The expiration date is unknown as of the date of this post.
 If it has expired by the time you see this page, there are plenty of new deals that can be easily found on the BioLife Plasma homepage.